atharvawange/Note/README.md

 The purpose of this project is to simplify the distribution and access of study notes.
 The basic functionalities of the platform—posting notes, sharing PDFs, and searching topics via a chatbot—are all directly mapped to the problem statement.
 These features ensure that the platform meets the needs of both students and teachers, providing a comprehensive solution to the problem of study note sharing.
 By integrating these functionalities, the project offers a practical and scalable solution to enhance the educational experience for both students and teachers.

+# Azure technologies used for Project :

+  1. Static Web App Services

+  2. Virtual Network

+  3. Web Applicatiom Firewall Policies (WAF)

+  4. Language AI

+  5. Azure Bot Service

 # Team Members' Contributions :

-1. Atharva Wange : Azure Services, Co-ordination & Leading
+1. **Atharva Wange** : Azure Services, Co-ordination & Leading

-2. Preet Das : Coding ( HTML, CSS, JS) & Testing
+2. **Preet Das** : Coding ( HTML, CSS, JS) & Testing

-3. Deepraj Patel : Coding ( HTML, CSS, JS) & UI Design
+3. **Deepraj Patel** : Coding ( HTML, CSS, JS) & UI Design

-4. Manish Kumar Vishwakarma : Azure Services
+4. **Manish Kumar Vishwakarma** : Azure Services

 # Azure Services Used :